Wondering if your social media marketing efforts are paying off?

 Look through individual social media posts to find what types of content you should be creating.

 You can find which platforms are most valuable, what types of posts work best, and how your audience is engaging with you.

-By looking at your social media analytics, you can understand what kind of content is getting more views or engagements, referral traffic, or reach.
+By looking at your social media analytics, you can understand what kind of content is getting more views, engagements, referral traffic, or reach.

 What content does your audience enjoy the most?
 Do you get more engagement when you post a video sharing your personal story than a ‘how-to’ video?

-You want to look into data rather than making guesses.
-Maybe your Facebook page audience prefers video more than images or texts.
+You want to look into data rather than make guesses.
+Maybe your Facebook page audience prefers video more than images or text.